person·Writing·1960s–2020s

 Sentence as Camera

-Didion treated grammar as a physical instrument.
-Shifting the structure of a sentence alters its meaning, she argued, as definitely as the position of a camera alters the meaning of the object photographed.
-The arrangement of words isn't decoration.
-It's the mechanism that controls what the reader sees and feels.
+Didion treats grammar as a physical instrument that produces specific effects.
+She makes the argument most directly in "Why I Write," using the analogy that shifting the structure of a sentence alters its meaning as definitely as moving a camera alters the meaning of the object photographed.
+The arrangement of words is the mechanism that controls what the reader sees and feels at any given moment in the prose.

 Try It

 Take a paragraph you've written recently.
-Rewrite it three times: once with all short sentences (under 10 words each), once as a single long continuous sentence, once by reversing the sentence order.
-Read all four versions aloud.
-The version that feels truest tells you something about what the paragraph is actually about.
+Rewrite it three times.
+Once with all short sentences under ten words each.
+Once as a single long continuous sentence with appropriate clauses.
+Once by reversing the order of the existing sentences.
+Read all four versions aloud and listen for which one feels truest to what the paragraph is actually about.
+The version that wins the test tells you something about the subject you didn't know before you tested it.

 The Method